Chemical Engineering at Carnegie Mellon

 What do Chemical Engineers Do?

-The chemical engineering profession offers challenging and well-compensated careers in the process industries, including high-technology areas.
-Chemical engineers design safe, efficient and environmentally friendly chemical processes, supervise the operation of chemical plants and develop new products and processes.
+Chemical engineers design safe, efficient and environmentally friendly chemical processes, supervise the operation of chemical plants, and develop new products and processes for the consumer, environment, pharmaceutical, food, and energy sectors.
 In the chemicals and petroleum industry, chemical engineers develop catalysts and new reaction and separation units to improve yields in the production of fuels and commodity chemicals.
 Chemical engineers are also found in industries associated with polymers (plastics and resins) and coatings (paint, integrated circuits, magnetic tapes).
-The pharmaceutical industry recruits chemical engineers who possess expertise in both process engineering and biochemistry/molecular biology.
+The pharmaceutical industry recruits chemical engineers who possess expertise in both process engineering and biochemistry/molecular biology for drug discovery and manufacturing of existing and new medicines.
 In the semiconductor industry, chemical engineers supervise the processing of complex polymers, chip fabrication and production of thin films.
 Many consulting companies seek chemical engineers for evaluation of the economic feasibility of industrial projects, and for software development for the design, analysis and operation of chemical processes.
-Finally, the depth and breadth of coursework makes chemical engineering an excellent preparatory major for students interested in medical and business schools.
+Finally, the depth and breadth of coursework makes chemical engineering an excellent preparatory major for students interested in medical, business, and law schools.

 (See specific career examples.)